Skip to main content

 Providers certified under the CMMC program operate under oversight from the Department of Defense (DoD CMMC program, 32 CFR Part 170).
 Third-Party Assessment Organizations (C3PAOs) conduct CMMC Level 2 and Level 3 assessments; small businesses in the Defense Industrial Base (DIB) cannot self-certify at those levels.

-The purpose and scope of this provider network explains how provider providers are structured and what qualification criteria are applied to indexed entries.
+The purpose and scope of this provider network explains how provider listings are structured and what qualification criteria are applied to indexed entries.

 Common scenarios